List of Married... with Children characters: Bud Bundy

 Like his parents and sister, Bud is a surprisingly adept fighter, exhibiting a talent for generally besting an adversary, no matter their size, and has no qualms about using chairs or tables to even the odds.
 Of the Bundys, Bud seems to be the most self-conscious and easily embarrassed of them; he often pretends not to know his family, even scheming against them on occasion.
 Throughout the series, Bud shares an adversarial sibling rivalry with Kelly, with both regularly mocking, insulting and taunting the other.
 Often, however, they will collaborate in schemes that are mutually beneficial, and will come to the other's defense when an outside entity threatens one of them.
 Toward the end of the series, Bud becomes Kelly's agent.

-Bud is the most academically able member of his family, as he maintains a high grade point average throughout elementary, middle, and high school, consistently making the honor roll, then attends college later in the series.
+Bud is the most academically able member of his family, as he maintains a high grade point average throughout elementary, middle, and high school, consistently makes the honor roll, then attends college later in the series.
 He earns a scholarship, which the family accidentally spends when his deposited scholarship check turns up in Al's bank account instead.
 Upon hearing this, a furious Bud then forces himself to earn his bachelor's degree in psychology by working as a therapist.

 Hunter Carson was originally cast as Bud, but after the original pilot was filmed, the show's producers felt that he did not quite fit the part, and so he was replaced by Faustino.